Kaiser Chiefs: History

-Runston Parva (1997–2000)
+Runston Parva (1996–2000)

 When they were around eleven years old, Nick Hodgson, Nick Baines and Simon Rix met in the same class at St. Mary's Catholic High School, Menston, West Yorkshire.
 After leaving school, Rix and Baines left for university in 1996 whereas Hodgson remained in the Leeds area, meeting both Andrew White and Ricky Wilson.
-Hodgson, White and Wilson formed the band Runston Parva, its name a deliberate misspelling of a small East Yorkshire hamlet called Ruston Parva.
+Hodgson, White and Wilson formed the band Runston Parva, a deliberate misspelling of a small East Riding of Yorkshire hamlet called Ruston Parva.
 After Runston Parva failed to secure a record deal, the group re-formed as Parva upon the return of Rix and Baines from university.

 Parva and 22 (2000–2003)

 Parva's career went beyond the boundaries of Leeds, and the band was able to obtain both a record and publishing deal.
-However, after Beggars Banquet closed the Mantra label, Parva were dropped and left desolate and without any direction after the release of an album (22) and three singles ("Heavy", "Good Bad Right Wrong" and "Hessles").
+However, after Beggars Banquet closed the Mantra label, Parva were dropped and without any direction after the release of an album (22) and three singles ("Heavy", "Good Bad Right Wrong" and "Hessles").

 According to manager James Sandom in an interview with HitQuarters, as a dropped band they had become damaged goods, "No one would touch them because they had a history.
 A lot of people used their history against them."
-The band decided that they would aim for a longer term record deal and started afresh with new songs and a new name: Kaiser Chiefs.
+The band decided that they would aim for a longer-term record deal and started afresh with new songs and a new name: Kaiser Chiefs.
 The new name was taken from South African football club Kaizer Chiefs, the first club of ex-Leeds United captain Lucas Radebe.

 Manager James Sandom was tipped off about the band by Drowned in Sound founder Sean Adams, who persuaded him to go and see them live.
 Sandom said: "I went to see a couple of shows and you were just bombarded by a series of potential hit singles."
 Soon after Sandom became their manager, Kaiser Chiefs signed to B-Unique Records.
 Atlantic Records had also made an offer for the band.

 Employment (2004–2005)

-In July 2004, while still relatively unknown inside the UK, Kaiser Chiefs performed their first festival outside the UK at a festival in Moscow.
+In July 2004, while still relatively unknown inside the UK, Kaiser Chiefs performed their first festival outside the UK at a festival in Moscow. headlined by UK band Goldblade.
 One of the major factors in the band's breakthrough in 2005 was their involvement in the NME Awards Tour at the beginning of the year.
 Like Coldplay and Franz Ferdinand before them, their position as opening act proved an influential one, attracting a lot of positive media attention.